sveteok/vocabulary-trainer/README.md

 ## Planned Features

-1. **Cloud-Hosted Database**: Use a free PostgreSQL database hosted on Vercel.
-2. **AI-Generated Content Expansion**:
+**AI-Generated Content Expansion**:
    - Use AI to periodically add new word pairs and categories.
    - Schedule content updates every few months to keep the app fresh.

 ### Additional Notes

 This app demonstrates the power of modern web technologies for educational purposes.
 Contributions, feedback, and feature suggestions are welcome!
+For further assistance with deploying the project on Vercel, refer to the Vercel CLI documentation https://vercel.com/docs/cli or the Next.js database setup guide https://nextjs.org/learn/dashboard-app/setting-up-your-database.